Hydraulic Cylinder Repair

 Most of the time, the problem is inadequate contact between the saddle and the load.
 Using a tilting saddle helps improve this contact, extending cylinder life.
 In multiple point lifts, side loads can be induced by the hyperstatic nature of the lift.

 This is another common cause of cylinder damage.
 Keeping the connections clean is a must.
 Couplers need to be kept spotlessly clean before connecting, to avoid getting debris in the hydraulic circuit.
 Doing this will extend the life of the pump and cylinder.
+Find out how to choose the right hydraulic oil.

 Another common cause of damage.
 Enerpac pumps are limited to 700 bar working pressure (10,000 psi), so a cylinder cannot be overloaded when lifting.